-The Museum exhibits yesterday and today
+The Museum exhibits

 The collection primarily relates to drinking water supply in Herefordshire and neighbouring counties, but also includes items from Wales and other parts of the UK to represent the development of drinking water supply, which were otherwise likely to be irretrievably lost.
 The collection includes the oldest triple expansion steam engine working in Britain plus historic beam, gas and diesel engines.